torontomulibrary/atom_cookbook/README.md

 Requirements
 ------------
-This cookbook has only been tested on Fedora 20
+This cookbook has only been tested on Centos 6.5

 #### cookbook dependencies
 - `mysql ~> 6.0`